aj-stein-nist/nvdts/README.md

 ### SCITT Issuers are NVD CNAs

 ### SCITT Transparency Service Owners are NVD Staff

 ### SCITT Verifier Owners are community and industry service owners

 ### SCITT Auditors are System Auditors using NVD TS data

+### Simulated Process

+The simulation of CVE identifier requests, registration, and disclosure will transpose the [CVE reporting process](https://www.cve.org/About/Process) and NVD analysis into the high-level process workflow of SCITT transparency services, described below using the [current SCITT architecture terminology](https://www.ietf.org/archive/id/draft-ietf-scitt-architecture-06.html#name-terminology).

+1. A security researcher determines there is vulnerability about software (an Artifact) they want to report, so they prepare a Statement about that Artifact to register with the CVE CNA (an Issuer).
+1. They submit the Statement about the the Artifact through the CNA service, which is an Issuer, signs it to make a Signed Statement in preparation for [registration](https://www.ietf.org/archive/id/draft-ietf-scitt-architecture-06.html#name-registration-policies)
+1. The CVE Transparency Service receives the Signed Statement and verifies the Signed Statement's signature.
+1. After signature verification, the CVE Transparency Service validates the headers and payload content of the Signed Statement.
+1. The service analyzes the Signed Statement after verification and validation to confirm the payload of the Signed Statements meets the CVE Transparency Service's current registration policy.
+1. After registration policy conformance and prior steps are successfully completed, the Signed Statement is registered to the Append-only Log of the CVE Transparency Service.
+1. The CVE Transparency Service returns a Receipt to the Issuer's automation system that polls the Transparency Service after the registration is complete and the Transparent Statement is now available and accessible on the Append-Only Log.
+1. Auditors can operate software to "replay" the CVE Transparency Service to confirm the proper operation of the service, ordering, and consistency of the Append-only Log's integrity.
+1. Operators of downstream services that enrich, analyze, and mix-in other data sources with the CVE data operate SCITT verifiers to analyze selected Transparent Statements of interest to their use case.
+They may use Subjects to filter the CVE Transparency Service and retrieve Transparent Statements about specific Artifacts, for example, specific versions of one or more software releases.